TimeMachine1994/081925-SvelteTweb/Latest-docs/comprehensive-codebase-review.md

 ## Executive Summary

-TributeStream is a **well-architected SvelteKit application** for memorial livestreaming services with **solid foundations** but several **critical technical debt areas** that need immediate attention.
+Tributestream is a **well-architected SvelteKit application** for memorial livestreaming services with **solid foundations** but several **critical technical debt areas** that need immediate attention.
 The codebase shows evidence of **rapid evolution** and **multiple refactoring phases**, resulting in some inconsistencies that impact maintainability.

 **Overall Grade: B+ (Good with Important Issues to Address)**